 Evaluation framework.
 This is where LangSmith stands out.
 You can build datasets directly from production traces, define custom evaluators, and run systematic experiments comparing prompt changes or model swaps.
 The playground lets you iterate on prompts against real production data, which shortens the feedback loop considerably.

 Deployment and pricing.
 LangSmith offers managed cloud, bring-your-own-cloud (BYOC), and self-hosted options.
 The free Developer tier includes 5,000 traces per month.
-The Plus plan runs $39/seat/month with additional traces at approximately $2.50-$5.00 per 1,000 traces depending on retention (14-day vs 400-day).
+The Plus plan runs $39/seat/month with 10,000 included traces and additional traces at approximately $2.50-$5.00 per 1,000 traces depending on retention (14-day vs 400-day).
 Enterprise pricing is custom.
-One thing worth noting: LangSmith is closed source.
-The self-hosted option requires an Enterprise license.
+One thing worth noting: the LangSmith platform is proprietary (though the client SDKs are MIT-licensed).
+Both BYOC and self-hosted options require an Enterprise license.

 Limitations.
 Vendor lock-in is the primary concern.
 While LangSmith now supports multiple frameworks, the evaluation and dataset features work best within the LangChain ecosystem.
 If you're not using LangChain, you'll do more manual integration work.
 The closed-source nature also means you can't inspect or modify the platform itself.